DC Police Chief Peter Newsham and CSOSA Director Richard Tischner at 2019 National Night Out at Sixth District

 • Fellowship Opportunities at CSOSA

-[vc_row][vc_column][vc_column_text]CSOSA is now accepting applications for a fellowship program to provide new opportunities to people who have successfully completed a period of probation, parole, or supervised release.
-This program, similar to “Credible Messenger” efforts around the country, calls for the selected candidates to use their own life experiences to work with CSOSA’s supervision and treatment…
+[vc_row][vc_column][vc_column_text]The Court Services and Offender Supervision Agency (CSOSA) is accepting applications for a fellowship program to provide new opportunities to people who have successfully completed a period of probation, parole, or supervised release.
+This program, similar to “Credible Messenger” efforts around the country, calls for the selected candidates to use their own life experiences to…